awkgroupag/ORG-Github-AWK_Github_Guidelines/README.md

 **Release Branches**

-Once develop has acquired enough features for a release, a release branch is forked off of develop.
+Once develop has acquired enough features for a release, a release branch (cyan) is forked off of develop.

 ```console
 git checkout develop git checkout -b release/0.1.0